 Do you perform euthanasia services?
 Can you euthanize my sick/old animal?

-If you don't want to be with your animal, our Admissions Department can accept the animal for euthanasia Monday through Saturday from 10:00 a.m. to 5:00 p.m.
-The cost of euthanasia in our Admissions Department is $65 per dog/cat, rabbit/parrots $15, rats/guinea pigs $5.
-Please call (801) 261-2919 ext.
-295 for additional information.
+If you do not want to be with your animal, our Admissions Department can accept the animal for euthanasia Monday through Friday from 10 a.m. to 5 p.m. by appointment only.
+View more information and schedule an appointment on our Admissions page.

 The Humane Society of Utah is a local 501(c)(3) private nonprofit organization.
 We receive NO tax dollars or government funding.
 HSU is funded by the voluntary contributions of individuals, businesses and foundations.